Wednesday, April 24, 2024

 "I am sorry to hear of it."
 Thed replied sincerely though he'd known that Dannias was one of the Wytch Hunters who'd contributed to his wife's conviction.

 Thed reached for the necklace in his pocket to hand it over to the deputy but paused when the horrid thought had occurred to him.
 What if this was Dannias' necklace?
-Thed would essentially confessing to Dannias' murder though he'd never participated in or even imagined such an act.
-Instead he kept it in his pocket and and asked the deputy if there had been any evidence to clear his wife's name.
+Thed would essentially be confessing to Dannias' murder though he'd never participated in or even imagined such an act.
+Instead he kept it in his pocket and asked the deputy if there had been any evidence to clear his wife's name.

 "No. There has been none such as until now as there likely wain't be."
 The deputy answered.